 #8 Explore the Blue Room

 When the water levels are just right, you can go inside this sea cave and watch the light reflect the water’s magnificent blue color all around the cave walls.
+Adventure photographers love this location!

-Best Kauai Adventures on the West Side
+Best Kauai Outdoor Adventures on the West Shore

 Notably, the West Shore is where Waimea Canyon, the Grand Canyon of the Pacific, lives, which is where you’ll see a lot of Kauai adventures.